wschott/dotfiles/README.md

 ## Contact ##

-Feel free to contact me: Waldemar Schott <code AT waldemarschott.com>
+Feel free to contact me: code AT waldemarschott.com